TanyaElizabeth13/Milestone-Project-2/docs/README.md

 ![colourscheme](../docs/imgs/colours.jpg)

 41AC3C (Green pantone) is used for the backs of the cards in the game section.
-It is also used for the button text both on the custom 404 page.
+It is also used for the button text on the custom 404 page.

 055C00 (Lincoln green) is used for the main header of the page.

 296415(Dark green) is used for the subheading.

-465438 (Rifle green) is used to contrast the brighter greens.
+465438 (Rifle green) is used to contrast the truer greens.
 It is used for text throughout the project.

-Black is used to make certain point on the page stand out, the 'lives left' text and 'click me' button are important information that users need to see clearly.
+Black is used to make certain points on the page stand out, the 'lives left' text and 'click me' button are important information that users need to see clearly.

 White space is used on the page to give a clean look to the game and make sure the rest of the colour scheme looks more vibrant.